 How can I find out more?

-By contacting Terry you are not committing to take part, only to finding out more about the study.
+By contacting Terry you are only committing to finding out more about the study.